 Overall, a full day of downhill skiing is a fantastic way to burn a significant amount of calories.
 With the combination of intense bursts of energy, muscle groups being engaged, and the cold temperature, this exhilarating activity not only provides a thrilling experience but also helps to maintain a healthy and active lifestyle.

-See also How many calories are in a frankfurter
+See also How many calories in half a cup of egg white

 Factors influencing calorie burn while engaging in skiing activities